Dr. med. Dirk Manski

 Congenital Hydroceles

 With the descent of the testis, the parietal peritoneum forms the processus vaginalis and the cavity of the tunica vaginalis of the testis.
-The processus vaginalis normally obliterates till the fourth month of life.
-Congenital hydroceles occur mostly through lack of closure of the processus vaginalis (= communicating hydrocele).
+The processus vaginalis usually obliterates till the fourth month of life.
+The failure of processus vaginalis closure leads to congenital communicating hydroceles.

 Acquired Hydroceles

-Usually, there is a balance between fluid production and outflow in the cavity of the tunica vaginalis.
-The following diseases disturb this balance: inflammation, tumors, testicular trauma, torsion of the testis or testicular appendages, defective lymphatic drainage (after surgery for varicoceles or inguinal hernias).
+There is a balance between fluid production and outflow in the cavity of the tunica vaginalis.
+The following diseases disturb the balance: inflammation, tumors, testicular trauma, torsion of the testis or testicular appendages, and impaired lymphatic drainage (after surgery for varicoceles or inguinal hernias).

 Signs and Symptoms